Sole Stories: What Do People Look for in Sneakers & is Nike the GOAT?

 Let’s start with understanding what people typically care about while buying sneakers.

-The biggest concern while purchasing sneakers online is undoubtedly the shoe size (57% of questions).
+The biggest concern while purchasing sneakers online is undoubtedly the shoe size.
+This concern made up 57% of questions.

 Most questions about shoe size pertained to size translations between the USA and Europe, between product categories, and even shoe size versus sock size!

 Right Fit, Comfort & Weight Can Make or Break a Sneaker.